quintonparker/rona_news/README.md

 # Rona News

-This is a mock/poc mobile web app for a searchable news database written in Python using the Flask framework
+This is a demo mobile web app for a searchable news database written in Python using the Flask framework

-In this POC we show that Redisearch is not just a viable search engine but also that the Redis ecosystem proves to be a useful platform for building a rich, interactive, observable, and realtime system of engagement
+We show that Redisearch is not just a viable search engine but also that the Redis ecosystem proves to be a useful platform for building a rich, interactive, observable, and realtime system of engagement

 ## Install & Run